Paul Gosselin (1979)

 Thus, it seems likely that the theory (myth) of evolution has taken its particular form because of the elements on which it operates and not because it answers a need different from that which was responsible for the birth of myths in "primitive" societies.
 Science's only contribution in this area seems to be that of building up an ethnocentric mentality among westerners concerning other theories of origins, that is, what are usually considered myths.
 "Only we are Scientific, poor you !"

 In the world of myth, miracles are commonplace and occur regularly.
 Much the same could be said of evolutionary myths of origins.
-Just like in the Aboriginal Dreamtime stories and the Wolverine stories from the First Nations of North America, in the evolutionary origins myth one regularly encounters phenomena that are contrary to natural law and which have never been observed by any human.
+Just like in Aboriginal Dreamtime stories and Wolverine stories from the First Nations of North America, in the evolutionary origins myth one regularly encounters phenomena that are contrary to natural law and which have never been observed by any human.
 And the first of these miracles is abiogenesis, the transition from inert matter to living organisms, capable of reproducing themselves.
-But that is just the beginning.
+But this is just the beginning.
 From there we go on to the transition from invertebrates to vertebrates, then there’s the transition from marine organisms, such as fish, to terrestrial organisms, the transition from reptiles to mammals, the transition from land mammals to marine mammals and then the transition from crawling reptiles to flying birds.
 But the greatest miracle of all?
-This is undoubtedly the appearance of functional genetic code and its chemical basis, DNA, and all this without the intervention of a Programmer.
+This is undoubtedly the initial appearance of functional genetic code and its chemical basis, DNA, and all this without the intervention of a Chemical Engineer or Programmer.
 It is clear that miracles abound in the evolutionary origins myth.
 The faith of evolutionary believers is great, but for my part I have to admit lacking enough faith to believe in such miracles.
+Logic dictates that effects must have a plausible cause.

 One characteristic that sets the theory of evolution apart from other myths is that it is not, as myths usually are, tied in to an explicitly delineated plan of social action (a religion).
 Because of this, the theory of evolution has a hidden danger: it can be manipulated quite easily and the results can be quite disastrous.
 It is well-known that social Darwinism was the main basis for Hitler's notion of the superiority of the Aryan race which served to justify the massacre of six million Jews.
 Would we dare again place power in the hands of someone who really believes in the theory of evolution and was ready to apply to a real society?
 Although in the "social sciences" efforts to implement social Darwinism are usually regarded with much suspicion, in the political arena things are so mixed up (especially in international relations) that it might possibly be brought back in some new form.